 Keep in mind that many of the spoil islands see a high number of visitors over the course of a year and are very susceptible to impacts.
 Campers and day users should always use designated sites on the recreation islands (see our Maps page for location of individual sites).
 For more information on how you can do your part and be a responsible spoil island visitor, please check out our Leave No Trace page.

 The recreation islands with designated sites provide basic amenities in the form of picnic tables, pedestal grills, and fire rings, while some recreation islands provide no amenities at all.
+If all sites are occupied on an island, do not make your own, please travel to another island and find a vacant site.

 Don’t be trashy!